explorerhq/sql-explorer/README.rst

       user'.
 Explorer will match the "user" column alias to the transform and merge each cell in that column into the template string.
 Cool!
+    - Note you *must* set `EXPLORER_UNSAFE_RENDERING` to `True` if you want to see rendered HTML (vs string literals) in the output.
+      And be aware of the implications of enabling that setting.
 - **Pivot Table**
     - Go to the Pivot tab on query results to use the in-browser pivot functionality (provided by Pivottable JS).